abeasock/Statistical_Inference/README.md

 **Johns Hopkins University on Coursera**
 **December 2015**

-My course project can be viewed in this folder.
+My course project and related files can be viewed in this folder.

 ---------------------------------------------------------------------------------------------------------------------------------------